On the non-hermitian Kitaev chain: Analysis of an example

 In Fig.~\ref{fig:discussion-1}, we show the eigenvalues of the model with parameters $m = 2/5$, $t_1 = 2+i$, $t_2 = 1$, $d_1 = -d_2 = \sqrt{3}$ as an illustration.
 The actual eigenvalues (the black lines) form a rather intricate pattern, which can be explained in terms of the three different branches of solutions of the Vieta equations.
 Fig.~\ref{fig:discussion-1} also shows the other two branches (the blue and yellow lines), that do not correspond to eigenvalues of the model.
 It is interesting to note the regions where the black lines `intersect'.
 Here, the eigenvalues do not cross, nor do they repel, but form a rhombic structure.

-The reason why having a concise characterisation for the infinite system size model is useful, is that (as is well known) obtaining the eigenvalues for large, non-hermitian systems showing skin-effect is numerically unstable.
+We saw that having a concise characterisation of the eigenvalues of the infinite system size explains the structure of the curves the eigenvalues lie on.
+There is another reason why having a concise characterisation for the infinite system size model is useful, apart from that its interesting in its own right.
+Namely, as is well known, obtaining the eigenvalues for large, non-hermitian systems showing skin-effect is often numerically unstable.
 We illustrate this using the same example, by plotting the eigenvalues, as obtained using {\em machine precision} diagonalisation for system sizes $L = 100$, $L=200$, $L=400$ and $L=800$.
 The results are shown in Fig.~\ref{fig:discussion-2} as the green dots, together with the infinite system size results.

 We clearly see that for sizes $L=100$ and $L=200$, the eigenvalues closely follow the black lines corresponding to the infinite size model, with only minor difference due to the finite size effects.
 However, already for $L=400$, there is a region where the finite size eigenvalues deviate substantially from curves for infinite size.
 Moreover, the `eigenvalues' in this region do not satisfy particle-hole symmetry (dictating that if $\lambda$ is an eigenvalue, so is $-\lambda$), which clearly indicates that these values obtained by the diagonalisation algorithm are incorrect.
 For $L=800$, the situation gets worse.
 In principle, one can obtain the correct eigenvalues even for these larger system sizes, if one uses a diagonalisation algorithm employing higher precision arithmetic, but in practise, this will be much slower that obtaining the infinite system size results.